-Do you agree with the proposed definition of disability?
+Do you agree with the pr oposed definition of disability?

+Yes □ No

+Please give any reasons for your response.

 2. Direct discrimination - exception for more favourable treatment

 Good practice sometimes requires taking positive measures in favour of a person with a disability.
 For example, an employer might guarantee an interview to disabled job applicants who meet the minimum criteria or may make special arrangements allowing a disabled employee to work flexibly, or benefit from particular equipment.
 It is important that such measures do not amount to direct discrimination.